fachrulm/A-to-I-Catcher/README.md

 13. Separate variants in Alu and non-Alu regions (alufilter.sh).
 14. For in Alu variants, directly annotate to UCSC's knownGene (knownGene.sh).

---- The rest of the steps are meant for non Alu variants ---
+--- The rest of the steps are meant for non Alu variants ---\n
 15. Remove simple repeats, annotation from UCSC's RepeatMasker (bedfilter.sh).
 16. Remove variants in homopolymer regions (homopolymer.sh).
 17. Ensure unique mapping using BLAT (BLAT.sh).